 Mergers and acquisitions form an inherent part of both the development of the Group's business and the increasing of its market share and successful acquisitions are, therefore, essential for the Group to reach its growth strategy targets.
-In 2022, the Group completed 34 acquisitions (33 acquisitions in 2021) and entered the German market by acquiring Shultz Gruppe.
-Between 1 January 2023 and 30 June 2023, the Group completed eleven (11) acquisitions (19 acquisitions between 1 January 2022 and 30 June 2022).
-After 30 June 2023, the Group has actively implemented its growth strategy making both a sizeable acquisition in Sweden as well as smaller add-on acquisitions.
+In 2023, the Group completed 29 acquisitions (34 acquisitions in 2022) including the acquisition of Sefbo Holding AS, making the Group the market leader in Norway.

 Although the Group has been able to grow significantly during the past years through successful acquisitions, the Group will not necessarily be able to find acquisition targets that support its growth strategy or are otherwise suitable for its operations, or the Group may not be able to complete such acquisitions on commercially acceptable terms in the future.
 Particularly in the Swedish, Norwegian, Danish and German markets, where the Group's market position and brand recognition are not yet as strong as in the Finnish market, successful acquisitions are imperative for the Group to reach its future growth targets.
 Further, implementing the growth strategy in Germany may be challenging compared to the Nordics, due to, for example, geographical distances and additional investments that may be required and which may differ from the Group's past investments in the Nordics.
 The regulation of acquisition activity by competition authorities may also limit the Group's ability to make future acquisitions, should the market position of the Group grow significantly in any of its current markets or should there be a significant consolidation of the market in the future, although currently, the markets are still very fragmented even in Finland where, according to the Group's management's estimates, the Group has the largest market share of its geographical markets.
-The Finnish Government proposal (HE 172/2022 vp) concerning amendments to the Finnish Competition Act (in Finnish: kilpailulaki) containing significantly lower merger control notification thresholds in Finland, compared to the past thresholds, has been approved and ratified.
-The amendments entered into force in the beginning of 2023 and are applicable to transactions signed on, or after, 1 January 2023.
+The amendments to the Finnish Competition Act (in Finnish: kilpailulaki) containing significantly lower merger control notification thresholds in Finland, compared to the past thresholds entered into force in the beginning of 2023 and are applicable to transactions signed on, or after, 1 January 2023.
 The lower merger control notification thresholds may delay the implementation of the Group's acquisitions and may reduce the number of attractive acquisition targets.
 Failure to find suitable acquisition opportunities or to successfully complete acquisitions on commercially acceptable terms could negatively impact the implementation of the Group's growth strategy and may have a material adverse effect on the Group's business, result of operations and future prospects.